mincrmatt12/pycommunicate/docs/tutorial/yourfirst.rst

 ~~~~~~~~~~

 A controller is probably not what you think it is, as this does not follow MVC.
 Instead, controllers are used
-to hold many views, which actually deal with the page.
-Controller do, however, contain the controller session, which
+to hold many views, which actually deal with the page. :py:class:`~pycommunicate.server.bases.controller.Controller` instances are
-is one of many sessions in pycommunicate.
+what controllers are.
+Controllers contain the controller session, which is one of many sessions in pycommunicate.
 This one remains across any given request.

 Controllers are not created by you, though.
-They are created by pycommunicate itself, you only define one.
-For this
+They are created by :py:class:`~pycommunicate.server.bases.controller.ControllerFactory`
-you use ControllerFactory.
-You can subclass both Controller and ControllerFactory to create your own custom behaviour,
+instances.
+You can subclass both :py:class:`~pycommunicate.server.bases.controller.Controller`
+and :py:class:`~pycommunicate.server.bases.controller.ControllerFactory` to create your own custom behaviour, however.
-however.

 View
 ~~~~

 Views probably contain the bulk of your code.
 They are responsible for serving up a page, handling events in a page, and much more.
-Because of this, views are subclassed from the base View class.
+Because of this, views are subclassed from the base :py:class:`~pycommunicate.server.bases.views.View` class.

 OK, I promise in the next part we can start actually programming something!